 Since then, we have experimented with a few different blends, staying in the Bordeaux grape family.
 Each year is a little different, according to what nature gives us, and what we think tastes best.

-We changed up the blend for this, the second vintage of our Montage.
-It is Merlot dominant, echoing the richness and body of a right-bank Bordeaux blend, with our estate Cabernet Sauvignon and Cabernet Franc blended in for heightened acid and structure.
-All three of these wines spent thirty months in French oak before blending and bottle maturation.
+The blend is just a little different for this, the third vintage of our Montage.
+It is Merlot dominant, echoing the richness and body of a right-bank Bordeaux blend, with our estate Cabernet Sauvignon and Cabernet Franc blended in for heightened acid, structure, and aroma.
+All three of these wines spent twenty four months in French oak before blending and bottle maturation.

-This blend has the soft mouthfeel and fruit and chocolate flavors typical of our Santa Cruz Mountains Merlot, accented by the trademark granite and pepper notes of our estate vineyard.
-It was released in August 2016, but will continue to open up for the next several years, hold on to a bottle or two of this one if you can stand to wait.
+This blend has the soft mouthfeel and fruit and chocolate flavors typical of our Santa Cruz Mountains Merlot, accented by plummy, currant notes from our Cabernet Sauvignon and smoky pepper characteristics of our Cabernet Franc.
+It was released in February 2017, but will continue to open up for the next several years, hold on to a bottle or two of this one if you can stand to wait.